Cornell College has written policies on use of alcohol and other drugs on campus. Check The Compass for policies related to alcohol and drug use.

 http://www.alcohol.org/ Alcohol Awareness Council

-www.nida.nih.gov: The National Institute on Drug Abuse, accurate information on all drugs of abuse, and has info. specifically geared for parents and teachers, students, etc. Some info might be a little more geared to a younger population in the "student" section.
+www.nida.nih.gov: The National Institute on Drug Abuse, accurate information on all drugs of abuse, and has info. specifically geared for parents and teachers, students, etc.; some info. is more geared to a younger population in the "NIDA Teens" section

 - 24/7 Iowa Drug and Alcohol Help Line

-866-242-4111 For substance abuse and gambling information, referral to treatment facilities and crisis counseling in Iowa.
+1-866-242-4111 for substance abuse and gambling information, referral to treatment facilities and crisis counseling in Iowa

 - Alcoholics Anonymous World Services Inc.

-- SAMHSA's (Substance Abuse & Mental Health Services Administration) 24-Hour Toll-Free Treatment Referral Helpline
+- SAMHSA's (Substance Abuse & Mental Health Services Administration) 24-Hour Toll-Free National Helpline

 Here are a few readings related to substance abuse.
 Some of these readings are available for check-out in Cole Library.